 The largest component of our total operating expenses has historically been our investment in research and development activities, including the clinical and manufacturing development of our product candidates.
-We are currently focusing substantially all our resources and development efforts on MarzAA, our complement program and DalcA.
-Our internal resources, employees and infrastructure are not directly tied to individual product candidates or development programs.
+We are focusing substantially all our resources and development efforts on our complement programs.
+Costs listed for our hemophilia and complement programs above consist of clinical trial, manufacturing and research costs.
+Our internal resources, employees and infrastructure, identified above as personnel and other, are generally not directly tied to individual product candidates or development programs.
 As such, we do not maintain information regarding these costs incurred for these research and development programs on a project-specific basis.

-We expect our aggregate research and development expenses will increase during the next year as we advance the clinical and manufacturing development of our programs.
+We expect our aggregate research and development expenses will fluctuate during the next year as we continue to explore strategic opportunities for the clinical and manufacturing development of our programs.
 The global coronavirus pandemic may also delay and increase costs of our current development plans.

 On May 20, 2016, we signed a development and manufacturing services agreement with AGC, formerly known as CMC ICOS Biologics, Inc., pursuant to which AGC will conduct manufacturing development of agreed upon product candidates.
 We will own all intellectual property developed in such manufacturing development activities that are specifically related to our product candidates and will have a royalty-free and perpetual license to use AGC's intellectual property to the extent reasonably necessary to make these product candidates, including commercial manufacturing.
-In 2016 we commenced manufacturing activities for MarzAA and as of December 31, 2020, six GMP batches have been manufactured at AGC in addition to an engineering batch to support the planned clinical trials.
+As of December 31, 2021, six GMP batches have been manufactured at AGC in addition to an engineering batch.

 The initial term of the agreement is ten years or, if later, until all stages under outstanding statements of work have been completed.
 Either party may terminate the agreement in its entirety upon written notice of a material uncured breach or upon the other party's bankruptcy, and we may terminate the agreement upon prior notice for any reason.
 In addition, each party may terminate the agreement in the event that the manufacturing development activities cannot be completed for technical or scientific reasons.
-We have firm work orders with AGC to manufacture MarzAA and DalcA to support clinical trials totaling \$11.2 million.
-The payment obligations remaining for the year ended December 31, 2020 were \$2.3 million.
+We had firm work orders with AGC to manufacture MarzAA and DalcA to support clinical trials totaling \$15.8 million.
+The payment obligations were fully paid off as of December 31, 2021.
+We also have firm work orders with AGC to perform certain manufacturing services related to our collaboration agreement with Biogen totaling \$0.7 million and the payment obligations remaining as of December 31, 2021 were \$0.3 million.